FREE VEIN SCREENINGS ALL DAY LONG NOW!

 In the rare instances in which pain, swelling, redness, warmth or red streaking is experienced, patients should call the office immediately or come into the office on the same day.
 This procedure is safe, but rare complications are always a possibility.

-We recommend the purchase of Dermaka Cream to minimize bruising and inflammatory responses of the skin after a procedure.
+We recommend the purchase of Dermaka Cream for $34 to minimize bruising and inflammatory responses of the skin after a procedure.
 Our patients have had excellent results with the cream, which can also used be for eczema, rashes, dry skin, etc. Learn more on Dermaka.com, or download the patient booklet here.
-While it is available on Amazon.com for $32, we sell it in the office for $29 as a convenience to our patients.

 We love to see the smiles on our patients' faces when they look and feel their best.
 See the results for yourself.Photo Gallery Request a Consultation